gyrdym/ml_preprocessing/README.md

 searched for in order to create an encoded labels list.
 After the fitting is complete, one may use the fitted encoder for the new data of the same source.

-In order to fit the encoder, it's needed to create the entity and pass the fitting data as an argument to the constructor, along with the features to be encoded:
+In order to fit the encoder, it's needed to create the instance of the `Encoder` class and pass the fitting data as an argument to the constructor, along with the features to be encoded:

 ````dart